Dallas Buyers Club (movie review)

 I have to recommend Dallas Buyers Club to everyone.
 It’s not a perfect movie, but it’s an important story and is full of great attributes – I give it an 8.5 out of 10.

-Posted on March 4, 2014, in movie reviews and tagged 86th Academy Awards, Bradford Cox, Dallas Buyers Club, Jared Leto, Jennifer Garner, Matthew McConaughey, movie reviews, movies, Rayon, Steve Zahn, the oscars.
+Posted on March 4, 2014, in movie review and tagged 86th Academy Awards, Bradford Cox, Dallas Buyers Club, Jared Leto, Jennifer Garner, Matthew McConaughey, movie review, movies, Rayon, Steve Zahn, the oscars.
 Bookmark the permalink.
 3 Comments.